vsoch/flavours-of-physics-ftw/README.md

 ### Code

-3. Your data files are located at `/data` and the main script that should run to produce your data in `/result/analysis` (for testing input) should be located at `/code/main.py` in the container.
+3. Your data files are located at `/data` and the main script that should run to produce your data in a subfolder of `/code/analysis/results` (for testing input) should be located at `/code/main.py` in the container.

 If you want to ever find data or results locations, these have been provided for you via environment variables: